Home Life at Work Mental Health Spotlight: Hygienists Can Utilize Implementation Intentions to Achieve Goals

 Implementation Intentions

-One evidence-backed, habit-building tactic is called implementation intentions.
+One evidence-backed habit-building tactic is called implementation intentions.
 This is where you identify “if-then” plans that define when and where your actions will take place in order to propel you toward the finish line.

-By creating structure such as “I intend to reach x by doing y,” nonbinding desires can be transformed into a committed contract with self.
-What seems like a simple task of writing down when and where an activity will be carried out has a strongly impacts the outcome.2
+The idea of implementation intentions was first introduced into psychology in the late 1980s and 1990s by Dr. Peter Gollwitzer.
+He notes that “good intentions have a bad reputation” because people often fail to act on them when they aren’t backed by a specific plan.1 By creating a structure such as “If situation X arises, then I will do Y,” nonbinding desires can be transformed into a committed contract with oneself.
+What seems like a simple task of writing down when and where an activity will be carried out strongly impacts the outcome.1

 A Trainer’s Focus on Bite-Sized Steps

-She said, “When students have a zero-to-hero approach or look ahead too far into the future, they lose sight of where they are going.
-Sean (her husband) and I want to offer realistic, attainable, and sustainable goals that keep people moving.
-If they can step foot into the gym today – goal accomplished.
-We don’t recommend waiting around on motivation to climb the mountain.
-Maybe today, just putting on their shoes and walking in the doors was all they had.
+“When clients have a zero-to-hero approach or look ahead too far into the future, they lose sight of where they are going,” Shearon says.
+“Sean (her husband) and I want to offer realistic, attainable, and sustainable goals that keep people moving.
+If they can step foot into the gym today, goal accomplished.
+We don’t recommend waiting around for motivation to climb the mountain.
+Maybe today, just putting on their shoes and walking through the doors was all they had.
 We honor and celebrate that.
 You have to take one step at a time to get up the mountain.
-Instead of all or none, we encourage forward progress even if it is only 1%, 10%, or 20% improvement.”
+Instead of all or none, we encourage forward progress even if it is only 1%, 10%, or 20% improvement.”3

 Establishing Your Intentions